Join us as a PhD student or Research Assistant

 When can I apply?

-While new graduate students would typically apply be December for admission the following September, be aware that it is often possible to "fast track" applications.
+While new graduate students would typically apply by December for admission the following September, it is sometimes possible to "fast track" applications.
 It may therefore well be possible for you to apply any time, and, if your application is sufficiently impressive, to be offered a place in a matter of weeks.
 If you are an overseas applicant who does not already have a right of abode in Hong Kong, you will need to obtain a student visa before you can start.
 Our admin people will help you get a such a visa and the process usually takes 6-8 weeks.
 In other words, if you are a really good candidate, you might be able to start within a couple of months from today...

 Can I get a stipend if I join your lab as a graduate student?